ThePension/StashRoom/FRONTEND_README.md

-# Kite Frontend Implementation
+# StashRoom Frontend Implementation

 ## Overview

-A complete React + TypeScript frontend for the Kite Git client, featuring a modern three-panel layout with Zustand state management, virtualized lists, and Monaco-based diff viewing.
+A complete React + TypeScript frontend for the StashRoom Git client, featuring a modern three-panel layout with Zustand state management, virtualized lists, and Monaco-based diff viewing.

 ## Architecture